 Scientific Foundations

 The scientific foundation of supplementary angles lies in the properties of Euclidean geometry, which has been the cornerstone of geometric understanding for millennia.
-Euclidean geometry is based on a set of axioms and postulates that describe the properties of points, lines, and planes.
+Now, euclidean geometry is based on a set of axioms and postulates that describe the properties of points, lines, and planes.
 One of the key postulates is that a straight line forms an angle of 180 degrees.

 The concept of angles and their relationships is critical in various scientific fields: